BY SOFO ARCHON

 There’s a good reason why all great spiritual masters talked about the importance of encountering death to realize and accept the impermanence of life.
 The Buddha, for example, even recommended corpse meditation.
 That’s why in earlier times Buddhist monks would go out in the forests in search of a human corpse, and when they found one, they would sit right in front of it and meditate on death, in an effort to familiarize themselves with their own mortality.
 “This body, too,” they would say about their own bodies, “such is its nature, such is its future, such its unavoidable fate.”

 Image credit: Unknown

 Today, it’s common for Buddhist monks to practice meditation on death by looking at photographs of deceased people.
 In fact, in various places of the East many of them even carry photographs depicting deaths or bodies in various stages of decomposition (interestingly, in some countries like Thailand such photographs can be purchased at religious shops) and take them out many times throughout their day — even while they’re eating!

-This might sound a bit crazy for most people, especially Westerners, but I don’t think it’s crazy at all.
+This might sound a bit crazy to most people, especially to Westerners, but I don’t think it’s crazy at all.
 That’s because meditating on death can actually help us to live a better, richer life.
 Firstly, by realizing the transitory nature of our existence, we can learn to appreciate the gift of life and make the right use of it.
 In addition, we can learn to deal with change, which is the very nature of existence.
 Then, we will never be unprepared for death, and we’ll be able to relax from our constant effort to control people and situations.
 We’ll learn to flow with the change of life by adapting to its ways, instead of fighting against it and putting ourselves into unnecessary trouble.